Free cookie consent management tool by TermsFeed Generator Update cookies preferences

 Since the decision of the UK to leave the European Union, many brand owners are looking to the advantages of the Madrid Protocol system over the European Union Trade Mark (EUTM) which is administered by the EUIPO with its seat in Alicante.
 This is particularly the case for UK brand owners as well as brand owners for whom the UK is its most important market within the EU.

 Since its launch in 1996, the EUTM (or Community Trade Mark – ‘CTM’ – as it was known until 2016) has been hugely successful, with brand owners seeking protection of their trade marks in the EU.
-A key feature of the EUTM is that by means of a single filing before the EUIPO in Alicante, it is possible to protect your trade mark across the entire EU territory, currently comprising 28 member states (at least until Brexit happens in March 2019 when that figure will fall back to 27).
+A key feature of the EUTM is that by means of a single filing before the EUIPO in Alicante, it is possible to protect your trade mark across the entire EU territory, comprising 27 member states.
+Since the UK left the EU on 1 January 2021, the UK is no longer covered by an EUTM.

 However, while the EUTM enjoys protection across the EU, it is also the case that, after it has been registered for 5 years, it is enforceable only to the extent that it has been put to genuine use in the EU.
 Recent court decisions have cast serious doubt as to whether use of an EUTM in just one EU state is sufficient for that purpose.

-This poses a potentially serious problem for UK traders or brand owners for whom the UK makes up all or most of their business in the EU market.
-After Brexit, EUTM holders may no longer be able to rely on their UK trade in showing genuine use of their EUTM (especially in the long term, after any Brexit transitional provisions have expired).
+This poses a real problem for UK traders or brand owners for whom the UK made up all or most of their business in the EU market.
+Since Brexit, EUTM holders can no longer rely on their UK trade in showing genuine use of their EUTM.
+The transitional provisions have long expired and this is now settled law.

 Why Applying for an EUTM Via Madrid System Avoids Problems